Nintendo 64 Game Pak: Development

 Nintendo had already invested into high-capacity secondary storage devices with the Famicom Disk System and the cancelled SNES-CD for their previous two home consoles.
-In a 1994 interview, Nintendo of America (NOA) summarised its analysis of the advantages of cartridges and CD's with respect to its next console—eventually the Nintendo 64.
+In a 1994 interview, Nintendo of America (NOA) summarised its analysis of the advantages of cartridges and CDs with respect to its next console—eventually the Nintendo 64.

 That sentiment was soon revised in the same year when NOA's Vice President of Sales & Marketing Peter Main stated that "The choice we made is not cartridge versus CD, it's silicon over optical.
 When it comes to speed, no other format approaches the silicon-based cartridge."

 At Shoshinkai 1995, Nintendo announced the complementary 64DD, a rewritable magnetic disk drive for the then-upcoming Nintendo 64 with several times faster transfer rates and seek time than competing CD-ROM consoles.
 In 1997, Nintendo game designer Shigesato Itoi explained, "CD holds a lot of data, [64]DD holds a moderate amount of data and backs the data up, and [cartridge] ROMs hold the least data and processes the fastest.
 By attaching a DD to the game console, we can drastically increase the number of possible genres. ...
 I think we'll make the game on a cartridge first, then ... finish it up as a full-out 64DD game."
 Many 64DD games entered development; however, after the device's launch was delayed several years until 1999 and restricted to Japan, many of these games switched to the Game Pak or were outright cancelled.
 The 64DD was a commercial failure and was discontinued only 14 months after launch.

 In 1996, prior to the Nintendo 64's launch, President of Nintendo Hiroshi Yamauchi praised the user experience of the cartridge format:

 Until the launch of the Switch in 2017, the Nintendo 64 was the latest major home console to use the cartridge as its primary storage format, and most handheld systems except the PlayStation Portable use cartridges.
 Most home systems since the fifth generation use disc, flash, and online formats.
 The succeeding GameCube uses an optical disc format, in a boon to some developers.
 The company stated its goal was to reduce manufacturing costs and did not cite storage space as a rationale.
 Because the new console lacks backwards compatibility with Nintendo 64 Game Paks, Nintendo said players could simply keep their Nintendo 64.